Darkapus/sensibilis/src/View/Markdown/documentation.md

 type: documentation
 sidebar:
   markdown: /documentation/menu
+showChilds: true

 ---

-> The web tends towards full static fronts, soliciting a minimum servers.
-Thus the costs of the contents are greatly reduced because the "safety" aspect of the rubles is no longer to be managed.
+> The web tends towards - **full static fronts**, soliciting a minimum servers.
+Thus the costs of the contents are greatly reduced because the "**safety**" aspect of the rubles is no longer to be managed.

-Sensibilis is for you if **you are sensitive to** what we are spending our time for it:
+Sensibilis is made for you if - **you are sensitive to** - what we are spending our time for it:

 - Security
 - Speed
 - Readable
-- Few technical work
 - SEO
 - External backup (like dropbox)